MoriTanosuke/2048/README.md

 # Run this game

-Open a command line and execute
+Open a command line in submodule *twothousand-core* and execute

     mvn compile exec:java